Timeline: Breaking down what we've learned in Indianapolis mass shooting at FedEx facility

-INDIANAPOLIS — Thursday night, a mass shooting at a FedEx Smart Post facility near the Indianapolis International Airport left 8 people dead and 5 others shot.
+INDIANAPOLIS — Thursday night, a mass shooting at a FedEx Ground facility near the Indianapolis International Airport left eight people dead and five others shot.

 Here's a break down of what we know so far: